ccxxrr12/cheatengine-mcp-bridge/README.md

   }
 }
 ```
-Don't forget to restart the IDE/RooCode/Cline/Cursor etc if it's not working.
+Restart the IDE to load the MCP server config.

 ### 3. Verify Connection
 Use the `ping` tool to verify connectivity: